Brazil, Mexico report more deaths from coronavirus - Alaturka Online

 Since first appearing in China last December, the novel coronavirus has spread to at least 188 countries and regions.
 The US, Brazil, India, and Russia are currently the countries hardest hit in the world.

-The pandemic has killed over 673,000 people worldwide, with some 17.3 million confirmed cases, according to figures compiled by the US' Johns Hopkins University.
-Over 10.1 million people have recovered from the disease.
+The pandemic has killed more than 679,000 people worldwide, with nearly 17.6 million confirmed cases, according to figures compiled by the US' Johns Hopkins University.
+Over 10.3 million people have recovered from the disease.